nabeel-oz/qlik-py-tools/docs/Prophet.md

 Prophet is meant to require little or no tweaking.
 Just make sure you provide the correct frequency in the arguments.
 If the forecast is overfitting (too much flexibility) or underfitting (not enough flexibility), you can adjust the `changepoint_prior_scale` argument described above.

-Other ways to adjust forecasts may be to use the `take_log` argument or to apply custom seasonality (see key word arguments above) or holidays (described below).
+Other ways to adjust forecasts may be to use the `take_log` argument or to apply custom seasonality (see key word arguments above) or holidays and additional regressors (described below).
+Adding a `cap` and `floor` can also make the forecast more sensible.
 You may also get better results by simply considering your selections in Qlik on the actual and forecasting periods.

 ## Seasonality